Embargoes: what you should know about them and when you should use them

 Some journalists may simply disregard your media release because they can’t publish it immediately, or, as discussed previously, ignore the embargo restriction.
 Some, however, appreciate getting the forewarning to prepare their story ahead of the official release.

 Federal Political Reporter for The Courier-Mail Madura McCormack said embargoes can be particularly valuable to print publications.
+This is because print media tend to have less frequent publishing deadlines, unlike radio, TV or digital media which are often able to share stories at any time of the day.

 “It may not run big in the paper, but it’s more likely to run if we get to have it in print before TV or radio are able to report it.”